Challenges 1 of 1

 1976 Pontiac Trans Am (trigger)

 Everyone has fond memories of there first car.
 I had a 1976 Trans am, carousel red (orange) with black interior, & only three years old.
 We had a lot of great times together, she always carried more beer then gas back then!
 Unfortunately, ...
 I sold her back in the 80's, but the good times never faded.

 Twenty seven years later; my son looking on e-bay found a 76 T/A for sale and said " you should biuld one like the old car dad " .

 She was striped of the good stuff, and rusted!
 Still.....
 I bought that car, then two others .
 Just like I thought anything good was gone on them to, removed long ago!
-I realized there's no turning back, there's to much invested already!
+I realized there's no turning back, there's to much invested !

 2 1/2 years later my work paid off, she was finished.
 A true factory correct 1976 Trans am, right down to the original working delco am/fm radio & 8 track player.
 I fix them to !

 The look of the car - sounds of the Pontiac motor brings me back to the old days ,....that 4 barrels opening,.... and the duels ....
 Bat out-a hell, in the 8 track - good feeling!

 A little Pontiac history ; 1976 marked the 50th anniversary for Pontiac, and there flagship car was the T/A .
 This was the 1st year black was offered on the T/A's & Pontiac would use the all new Hurst T-tops!.....
 The first Black/Gold T/A was built calling it "The 50th Anniversary model" and a badge was placed below the name on the fenders.
 These cars were built in very limited #s, with or with out the tops or 455 optional motor. ( A rare car ! )